SamPutnam/Personalized-Direct-Outreach/README.md

 <img src="https://raw.githubusercontent.com/SamPutnam/Index-2018/master/Available%20Personalizations%20From%20User%20Signup%20Info.png" width=900>

-What It Looks Like To The Customer
+What It Looks Like To Cold Paid Traffic

 <img src="https://raw.githubusercontent.com/SamPutnam/Index-2018/master/Welcome%20Call%20To%20Action%20Image%20-%20Control.png" width=900>

+What It Looks Like To The Customer In Our Database

 <img src="https://raw.githubusercontent.com/SamPutnam/Index-2018/master/Personalize%20The%20Text%20In%20A%20Single%20Image%20To%20The%20User's%20Name.png" width=900>

 Exact Specifics